h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 2. How would you use nested cross-validation for unbiased parameter selection?
 3. Compare different metrics for pruning evaluation
 4. Design an automated pipeline for optimal pruning
-5. If you have 1000 samples and want to test 5 α values with 5-fold CV, how many total model fits will you need to perform?
+5. If you have 1000 samples and want to test 5 $\alpha$ values with 5-fold CV, how many total model fits will you need to perform?
 6. You're building this for a company that needs results within 1 hour.
 How would you modify your optimization strategy?
-7. Calculate the optimal grid spacing for α values if you want to test values between 0.01 and 1.0 with logarithmic spacing.
+7. Calculate the optimal grid spacing for $\alpha$ values if you want to test values between 0.01 and 1.0 with logarithmic spacing.

 For a detailed explanation of this question, see [Question 14: Pruning Parameter Optimization](L6_4_14_explanation.md).